VeniQs02/VeniQs02/README.md

 - 👀 Aside from coding I’m interested in video editing, video games, graphic design and beer
 - 🌱 I’m currently learning more advanced Angular and Spring Boot concepts
 - 📫 Reach me on discord!
 My tag is VeniQs#5060

+> My portfolio is pinned in my dashboard as the first project.
+> Its aviable via github pages link, for that head to the readme.